TZstatsADS/ads-fall2023-project1-nm3224/README.md

 + Project title: How Romantic Relationships Impact Happiness Across Genders.
 + This project is conducted by Noreen Mayat

-+ Project summary: In this project, I explore how romantic relationships, experiences and interactions impact happiness across gender groups of male and female, through computing the average word frequency for a bag of "romance"-related words for male and female, LDA topic modeling, and word2vec.
++ Project summary: In this project, I explore how romantic relationships, experiences and interactions impact happiness across gender groups of male and female, through computing the average word frequency for a bag of "romance"-related words for male and female, word2vec, and sentiment analysis.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.